Fudan-iGEM/2025-wiki/pages/inclusivity.md

 - *Methodological Innovation*: An operationalized, stepwise framework of "intersectionality in practice"

 ---
-## Conclusion: Into a replicable, scalable, self-evolving cycle.
+## Conclusion: Forming a replicable, scalable, self-evolving cycle.

 Based on systematic literature review and preliminary field research, we have not only diagnosed three key structural barriers but also designed targeted solutions: